How we use our social media accounts

 Protecting your privacy

-How we monitor our accounts
+How we manage our accounts

-Monitoring is done by the Electoral Commission’s Communications & Education team.
+Our accounts are managed by the Electoral Commission’s Communications & Education team.

 We may remove content posted to our accounts that: